skashfaazim/DS_Team_1_Project/README.md

 ![Linear Regression model](Images/Linear_Regression.png)

-## Overview
+#### Overview

-This scatter plot compares the actual bike rental counts (y_test) to the predicted counts (y_pred) from the Linear Regression model.
-The red dashed diagonal line represents perfect predictions where actual equals predicted.
-Points clustered closely along this line indicate accurate predictions.
+This scatter plot visualizes the performance of a linear regression model by comparing the actual bike rental counts (y_test) with the model’s predicted values (y_pred).
+Each point represents one prediction, while the red dashed diagonal indicates perfect predictions where actual equals predicted.

-## Insights:
+#### Insights:

-The model captures general trends in rental counts but shows some spread, indicating prediction errors.
+The model shows a generally strong upward trend, indicating that it has learned meaningful patterns from the data.

-At higher rental counts, predictions tend to deviate more, suggesting the model struggles with extreme values.
+However, there is visible underprediction at higher rental counts, as many points fall below the diagonal line.
+This suggests that the model struggles to fully capture peak demand, likely due to its linear nature.

-Overall, this plot confirms that the Linear Regression provides a reasonable baseline but has limitations in capturing complex patterns.
+While the R² score of 0.6162 reflects moderate predictive power, the spread in higher-value predictions indicates room for improvement — particularly by exploring nonlinear models or engineering more informative features.

 ---